-This article is part of our Betting on Soccer series.
+This article is part of our Soccer Picks series.

 The international break is a weekend away, which is a blessing for a lot of teams.
 Even if they have players going away to play for national teams, the ones who are injured will get an extra week to recover and get back in training.
 Before that happens, it looks like Gameweek 23 should happen with no postponements, the first time that's happened in about a month.
 Some teams are in the middle of a heavy schedule, as Thomas Tuchel gave his side two days of complete rest before the weekend, but the majority of them had midweek off.